-\textit{\textbf{Large Real-World Power-Law Graphs.}} Twitter and UK Web are billion-edge, real-world graphs that have previously used for a wide range of graph analysis problems; yet, rarely in the context of exact pattern matching.
-Although both are power-law graphs, they have significantly different topologies: Twitter has a more skewed degree distribution, but the larger UK Web graph is denser - it has a higher average vertex degree.
+\emph{Twitter} and \emph{UK Web} are billion edge, real-world graphs that have previously used to study a wide range of graph analysis problems; yet, rarely in the context of exact pattern matching.
+Although both are power law graphs, they have significantly different topologies: Twitter has a more skewed degree distribution, but the larger UK Web graph is denser - it has a higher average vertex degree.

-Since Twitter and UK Web graphs are unlabeled we use the same labeling technique used in the past ~\cite{Serafini:2017:QDG:3127479.3131625,Plantenga:2013:ISI:2416443.2416465}: we randomly assign vertex labels: for the Twitter graph up to 150 unique labels uniformly distributed among $\sim$41M vertices.
-For the relatively less skewed UK Web graph, we use up to 100 labels.
+Since \emph{Twitter} and \emph{UK Web} graphs are unlabeled we use the same labeling technique used in the past ~\cite{Serafini:2017:QDG:3127479.3131625,Plantenga:2013:ISI:2416443.2416465} - we randomly assign vertex labels.
+For the \emph{Twitter} graph, up to 150 unique labels uniformly distributed among $\sim$41M vertices.
+For the relatively less skewed \emph{UK Web graph}, we use up to 100 labels.
 For our experiments, we consider some of the patterns in Fig.~\ref{fig:qfrag_patterns_0011} (previously used by Serafini et al.~\cite{Serafini:2017:QDG:3127479.3131625}).
-Table~\ref{table:evl_graph_sensitivity_003} lists, for each search template, the full match enumeration time (includes time spent in pruning), match count, and number of vertices and edges in the solution graphs.
-The results suggest the abundance of acyclic substructures are higher in the Twitter graph (10B matches for Q4, compared to 3.8B in the UK Web graph).
-The denser UK Web graph has a higher concentration of the cyclic patterns, Q6 and Q8.
+Table~\ref{table:evl_graph_sensitivity_003} lists, for each search template, the full match enumeration time (includes time spent in pruning), match count, and the number of vertices and edges in the solution subgraphs.
+The results suggest the abundance of acyclic substructures are higher in the \emph{Twitter} graph (10B matches for Q4, compared to 3.8B in the \emph{UK Web} graph).
+The denser \emph{UK Web} graph has a higher concentration of the cyclic patterns, Q6 and Q8.
 Q8 is the most abundant - over 45B matches in the background graph; however, the long search duration suggests matches are potentially concentrated within a limited number of graph partitions which limits task parallelism.
-Similar reasoning applies to long search duration of Q6 in the Twitter graph.
+Similar reasoning applies to long search duration of Q6 in the \emph{Twitter} graph.
 (We discussed limitations stemming from load imbalance due to such artifacts in \S\ref{sxn:load_balancing_evaluation}.)